 Huiqiong Su has over 10 years of teaching experience in the US, China and Singapore.
 She has been with HCCS since the beginning.
 Prior to that she taught students at multiple grade levels at a Portland-area Chinese immersion school.
 She brings to HCCS a special skill in music and dance.
 She has a BA in musical education from Xiamen University in China, where she majored in piano.
 She also has received extensive training in singing and choreography, and has previously taught music and dance to Chinese immersion students.

 Sylvie has 4 years of experience in K-6 education, teaching both English and Chinese.
 She received her Bachelor’s degree in International Business from Yuan Ze University in Taiwan and her Master’s degree in TESOL from the Ohio State University.
-She has been with Hope for 3 years, working as the aftercare teacher, ESL teacher, First Grade Chinese teacher, and now the Second Grade Chinese teacher.
 Besides teaching, Sylvie also has great interests in singing, music and art which she applies in her classroom to make learning more effective and fun.

-Christina Li is currently a graduate student in the Master of Arts in Teaching program at George Fox University.
-Before she went to GFU, Christina had been with HCCS for three years as the Confucius-Institute teacher.
-While teaching at HCCS, she was a preschool, 1st grade assistant for one year, 2nd grade classroom teacher for another year, and 3rd grade science and after care teacher for the 3rd year.
-In summer 2017, she has been invited to be an instructor for STARTALK at HCCS.
-Christina likes reading, cooking and playing piano.
-She enjoys spending time with family and friends.
+Christina has been with HCCS for four years.
+While teaching at HCCS, she was a preschool, 1st, 2nd and 3rd-grade teacher.
+In summer 2017, she has been invited to be an instructor for STARTALK at HCCS and taught for summer camp in 2018.
+She got her MAT master degree last year at George Fox University.
+Christina likes reading, cooking and playing the piano.
+She enjoys spending time with family and friends

 Yannie received her BA and Masters in Art and Teaching at Pacific University.
 She worked with pre-school to college-aged students and obtained her ESOL endorsement.
 She is a multilingual native English speaker who has experience in teaching in English, Cantonese as well as Japanese.